 When you buy your favourite dress or shoes and return home, what do you usually do?

 I don’t know for sure, but I imagine most people are eager to put on the new dress, stand in front of a mirror, examine it from all different angles, and feel happy with a new addition.

 I’d find the dress in the same shopping bag a few days later.

 Wash it and, once it dries, put it away.

-I took the odd shopping trips as a form of emotional therapy.
+I took the odd shopping trip as a form of emotional therapy.

-Since I’ve dived deep into personal development, I no longer use shopping trips as a therapy session and have learned to cultivate peace and contentment within.
+Since I’ve immersed myself in personal development, I no longer use shopping trips as therapy sessions and have learned to cultivate inner peace and contentment.

 I’d thrown away my hard-earned money just like that.

-Now I have a direct debit payment set up for all bills and watch my accounts like a hawk.
+Now I have a direct debit setup for all bills, and I watch my accounts like a hawk.

-Through bad money habits mentioned above, I’ve learned that mastering a money game isn’t about earning or spending it.
+Through the bad money habits mentioned above, I’ve learned that mastering the money game isn’t about earning or spending it.
 It’s about keeping it.